RobertBorghese/TastyFresh/README.md

 # TastyFresh
-Many C++ frameworks, such as Qt5 and Unreal Engine, are wonderful libraries that sit upon a tiresome language.
-While one would expect such frameworks to have a plethora of bindings for other, much palatable, system-level languages such as Rust or D, due to each frameworks' scale, complexity, and reliance on macros and other incompatible compile-time features, creating consistent, up-to-date bindings is an unfeasible task.
+C++ frameworks like Qt5 and Unreal Engine are wonderful libraries that unfortunately rest upon a tiresome language.
+One would expect such frameworks to have a plethora of bindings for other, palatable, system-level languages such as Rust or D. However, due to each frameworks' scale, complexity, and reliance on macros/unique compile-time configurations, creating consistent, up-to-date bindings is an unfeasible task for most of them.

 Tasty Fresh is a programming language that aims to tackle this problem by transpiling directly to human-readable C++ without the need for explicit bindings.
 The language hopes to achieve this while also provding modern features and slicker syntax.
 Another way to look at Tasty Fresh is as a pseudo-superset/metaprogramming wrapper for C++.

+---

 By version `1.0.0`, Tasty Fresh hopes to include: